community-research-on-ruby-governance/questions-for-ruby-central/README.md

 cannot control [Ruby Central's own way of doing things](https://rubycentral.org/news/our-stewardship-where-we-are-whats-changing-and-how-well-engage/), we can maintain a public record ourselves to hold the organization responsible for stewarding the most critical infrastructure of our community to a higher standard of transparency.

+## How to help spread the word

+First of all, consider submitting a question.
+People generally only participate in community organized activities once they see others they know getting involved, so don't underestimate just how much impact being among the first few folks to submit a pull request will have on encouraging others to participate.

+You can also share a link to this repository wherever you post on social media, or if you're on Mastodon, you can [boost this post](https://mastodon.social/@skillstopractice/115304277231471595) to get the word out.

+Seeing a large amount of questions from many active community members in one place sends a strong message that people *do* care about Ruby's governance.
+It's a simple act of civic service for a language we all love to show up and have our voices be heard.